pascallaliberte/sharpen.page/index.md

 ---

 **Or maybe you're running a service business in a field that's on the up and up.** Maybe you're past creating deliverables and you're more into coaching your clients.
-Maybe you do very cutom design or animation work and you want to go for the best of the best.
+Maybe you do very custom design or animation work and you want to go for the best of the best.
 Maybe it's a technical field, like in DevOps, AI/ML, Cybersecurity, Cloud orchestration, SwiftUI, plugin development for e-commerce shops.

 > "I'm in a specialty that I know there's a niche for.
 And my site is starting to get visited, **but the services I'm advertising are unremarkable**, a little too scattershot, a little too generic. **Better clients, that's what I'm after.** But I know I'm not making the case on what I can do for them."